JackDca/Mailpilewiki/GnuPG-interface-security.md

 Replying to a message, or forwarding, should maintain security if at all possible.
-We can't prevent the user from downgrading the security but there should be big scary warnings.
+We can't prevent the user from downgrading the security but there should be clear, understandable warnings.

 The current lock is good, but it might be good to also have a lock for the header section, and some sort of indication on the send